pdg137/speedily-dictionary/README.md

 ## Building

 1. Install [nix](https://nixos.org/)
-2. Run `nix-build -o dictionary.csv`
+2. Run `nix-build`
-3. The dictionary will be built, tests will run, and if all is well the output will be left linked in this folder.
+3. The dictionary will be built in txt and csv format, tests will run, and if all is well the output will be left linked in this folder.

 ## Installation